Automata Learning from Preference and Equivalence Queries: Technical Appendix

 \subsection{Technical Proofs}

-We first establish the correctness of constructing a hypothesis deterministic finite automaton from a symbolic observation table via Algorithm \ref{alg:make-hypothesis}, in Theorem 1 via lemmas 1-5.
-The proof strategies for lemmas 3 through 5 generally follows that of Angluin (1987), with appropriate adjustments to account for a set of possible hypotheses, compared to just a single hypothesis.
+We first establish the correctness of constructing a hypothesis deterministic finite automaton from a symbolic observation table via Algorithm \ref{alg:make-hypothesis}, in Theorem 1 via Propositions 1 through 5.
+The proof strategies for Propositions 3 through 5 generally follow those of \citet{Angluin87}, with appropriate adjustments to account for a set of possible hypotheses, compared to just a single hypothesis.